-For I know that in me (that is, in my flesh) dwells no good thing.
-(Romans 7:18)
+For I know that in me (that is, in my flesh) nothing good dwells.
+(Rom.
+7:18)

-For the carnal mind is enmity against God.
-(Romans 8:7)
+Because the carnal mind is enmity against God.
+(Rom.
+8:7)

-For you ought to put off the old man (according to your way of living before) who is corrupt according to the deceitful lusts.
-(Eph.
+...that you put off, concerning your former conduct, the old man which grows corrupt according to the deceitful lusts (Eph.
 4:22)

 But the natural man does not receive the things of the Spirit of God.
 (1 Cor.
 2:14)

-We were by nature the children of wrath, even as others.
+(We) were by nature the children of wrath, just as the others.
 (Eph.
 2:3)

-For out of the heart come evil thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies.
+For out of the heart proceed evil thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies.
 (Matt.
 15:19)

-All have sinned and come short of the glory of God.
-(Romans 3:23)
+All have sinned and fall short of the glory of God.
+(Rom.
+3:23)

-Therefore, even as through one man sin entered into the world, and death by sin, and so death passed on all men inasmuch as all sinned.
-(Romans 5:12)
+Therefore, just as through one man sin entered the world, and death through sin, and thus death spread to all men, because all sinned.
+(Rom.
+5:12)

-For if by one man’s offense death reigned by one, much more they who receive abundance of grace and the gift of righteousness shall reign in life by One, Jesus Christ.
-(Romans 5:17)
+For if by the one man’s offense death reigned through the one, much more those who receive abundance of grace and of the gift of righteousness will reign in life through the One, Jesus Christ.
+(Rom.
+5:17)

 The sting of death is sin, and the strength of sin is the Law.
 But thanks be to God who gives us the victory through our Lord Jesus Christ.
 (1 Cor.
 15:56-57)

 Also they teach [our churches] that since the fall of Adam all men begotten in the natural way are born with sin, that is, without the fear of God, without trust in God, and with concupiscence; and that this disease, or vice of origin, is truly sin, even now condemning and bringing eternal death upon those not born again through Baptism and the Holy Ghost.
-(Augsburg Confession, Art 2, Trigl. p.
+(AC II, Trigl. p.
 43)

 Here we must confess, as Paul says in Rom.
 5:12, that sin originated [and entered the world] from one man Adam, by whose disobedience all men were made sinners, [and] subject to death and the devil.
 This is called original or capital sin.